sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 {:toc}

 ## Introduction
 The online test is the simplest way to deploy your own version of sitespeed.io.
 You can add tests through a web GUI or by using the sitespeed.io command line, which can pass the tests to your test server.
+This means that you can use your dedicated test machines both for monitoring and one off performance tests.

-This method is ideal for small, medium, and large companies and organizations that need a GUI for running performance tests.
+This method is ideal for small, medium, and large companies and organizations that also wants a GUI for running performance tests.

-To get started, you will need the sitespeed.io server, at least one sitespeed.io test runner, and the necessary dependencies (a message broker like Redis/keyDB, PostgreSQL, and a place to store the result pages).
+To get started, you will need the sitespeed.io server, at least one sitespeed.io test runner, and the necessary dependencies (a message broker like Redis/KeyDB, PostgreSQL, and a place to store the result pages).

 ![The setup]({{site.baseurl}}/img/onlinetestsetup.png)
 {: .img-thumbnail}
-e

 ## Installation

-For small businesses needing to test one or a few websites, you can deploy everything on a single server.
+For small businesses needing to test one or a few websites, you can deploy everything on a single dedicated server.
 For large companies planning to run many many tests, you can distribute the components across multiple servers.
-If you plan to run tests from various locations worldwide, ensure the web GUI, database, and KeyDB are located together in the same region.
+If you plan to run tests from various locations worldwide, ensure the web GUI, database, and KeyDB are located together in the same region since the web GUI is the one that do the most communication with KeyDB and the database.

 ### Using Docker

-Follow these steps to set up and run the online version of sitespeed.io on your local Linux or Mac OS machine.
+It's easy to get the Docker version running on your local Linux or Mac OS machine.
 Make sure you have [Docker](https://www.docker.com) and [docker compose](https://docs.docker.com/compose/) installed.

 1. **Clone the repository:**